 Take control of your day and create a to-do list.

-If you’re after something slightly more advanced than a pen and paper to track your tasks, a couple of our favourite apps to use are Trello and Wunderlist.
-Then can help you keep track of how much you accomplish in a day so you can work on improving your productivity.
+If you’re after something slightly more advanced than a pen and paper to track your tasks, you can use boards like Trello.
+This helps you keep track of how much you accomplish in a day so you can work on improving your productivity.

 Tip 2: Mindfulness